Tarsha Gale Cup

-The Tarsha Gale Cup is one of the main Women's rugby league elite aged group competitions in Australia.
+The Tarsha Gale Cup is an elite under-19s women's rugby league competition in New South Wales and the Australian Capital Territory, Australia.
+The competition was named after former captain of Australia and current NRLW commentator, Tarsha Gale, in honour of her impact on Women's rugby league as a pioneer of the sport.

-The New South Wales Rugby League announced the creation of a nine-a-side under-18s women's league for 2017 Named the Tarsha Gale Nines after the former Australian Jillaroos and NSW captain of the 1990s.
+In 2017, the New South Wales Rugby League announced the creation of a nine-a-side under-18s women's league, named the Tarsha Gale Nines after the former Australian Jillaroos and New South Wales captain of the 1990s.

+The tournament changed to eleven-a-side in the 2019.

+Since 2020, the tournament has been played as a full 13-a-side game.

+In the 2021 season, the age group changed from under-18s to under-19s.
+The equivalent competition for males, the S.G.
+Ball Cup, was also changed from under-18s to under-19s at this time.

-However, since 2020, the tournament has been played as a full 13-a-side game, and is the main bridge between juniors and the NSWRL Women's Premiership in the state of New South Wales.
+The Tarsha Gale Cup is the main bridge between juniors and the NSWRL Women's Premiership in the state of New South Wales.

-History

 Clubs

-Tarsha Gale Cup operates on a single table system, with no divisions, conferences nor promotion and relegation from other leagues.
+The Tarsha Gale Cup operates on a single table system, with no divisions, conferences nor promotion and relegation from other leagues.
 In 2018, the St. George Dragons and the Newcastle Knights entered teams into the competition for the first time.